Axway/streams-open-docs/content/en/docs/streams/install/_index.md

   -n "${NAMESPACE}"
 ```

-#### High Availability configuration
+#### HA configuration

-The command below deploys Streams on the Kubernetes cluster in High availability mode (recommend for production purpose).
-There are optional parameters that can be specified to customize the installation.
+The command below deploys Streams on the Kubernetes cluster in High availability (recommend for production).
+Note that optional [Helm parameters](#helm-parameters) can be specified to customize the installation.

 ```sh
 export NAMESPACE="my-namespace"